 More on canceled debt

-If you’re obligated to report the taxable amount on cancelled or forgiven debt, you would do so on the U.S. Individual Income Tax Return Form 1040.
+If you’re obligated to report the taxable amount on canceled or forgiven debt, you would do so on the U.S. Individual Income Tax Return Form 1040.

-But if you have a major expense to cover, or are looking to consolidate debt, you needn’t worry about a personal loan coming back to complicate your taxable income during tax time.
-Personal loan providers such as Discover Personal Loans can help you navigate the process of applying for a personal loan.
+But if you have a major expense to cover, or are looking to consolidate debt, you needn’t worry about a personal loan complicating your taxable income during tax time.